diegofss11/formTest/README.md

 * Ugligy - Minimify JavaScript files
 * Watch - run predefined tasks whener watched file patterns are added, changed or deleted
 * Include Source - include your sources into your HTML files automatically
+* Grunt Open - Open urls and files from a grunt task
 * Karma - Test runner for Jasmine